Skip to main content

 Format of the file

-The file with the transactions needs to be in a text-based format (.csv or .xlsx) for Substly to be able to read and analyse the data.
+The file containing the transactions must be in a text-based format (.csv) for Substly to read and analyze the data.

 Most banks and credit card issuers allow you to export statements in a text-based format directly from their internet bank.
-Get in touch with your bank if you need help with how you export data from them.
+Please contact your bank if you require assistance with exporting data from them.

-If there is a choice to export "additional data", "all details" or similar, make sure to check that box and export all information about the transactions.
+If there is an option to export "additional data", "all details", or similar, ensure that you check the box and export all information about the transactions.
 If you don't, some banks/card issuers will not export all the data needed to identify the vendors/services.

 Content in the file